darkn3rd/vagrant-simple/README.md

 This illustrates how to create simple Vagrant systems using datafile format of your choosing, e.g. INI, YAML, JSON, XML, or Hosts.

+This is an exercise in automating Vagrant, specifically using ruby.
+It is also an exercise in crafting provisioning scripts in Bash (or other language).

+## **Robust Code**

+Robust code, this is not.
+The sample code is just for illustrative purposes.
+Don't do this at home.

+Things you would want to do:
+ * Don't trust file exist, check for it, or handle the exception, and print out purdy message for the user.
+ * Don't trust data is clean, such as system designated as primary, there can only be one.

 ## Research

 * Vagrant Multi-Machine Docs: https://www.vagrantup.com/docs/multi-machine/